firecracker-github-runner/firecracker-kernel/README.md

 ## Versioning

 Releases are versioned with the Linux Kernel.
-The version of Firecracker of the configuration is checked in and automatically bumped for reproducability, but it is not included in the version (TBD on if this is sufficient).
+The version of Firecracker of the configuration is checked in and automatically bumped for reproducibility, but it is not included in the version (TBD on if this is sufficient).

 ## License